anggtellez16/Portfolio/README.md

 **Results**: Using Python functions, the analysis demonstrated that a versatile recommendation system can be built using linear algebra concepts.

+### **Orbit: An AI-Powered Neurodivergent-Friendly Chatbot**

+Hackathon Submission for FemmeHacks at the University of Pennsylvania.
+Submission [here](https://devpost.com/software/adhd-w70jbo?_gl=1*cadw6*_gcl_au*MTE1MDkxNDYxLjE3NDAxNzM1MDM.*_ga*MTgyNjU4NTUzMS4xNzQwMTczNTA0*_ga_0YHJK3Y10M*MTc0MDE3MzUwNC4xLjEuMTc0MDE3NDIzOC4wLjAuMA..).

+**Goal:**  This project aims to develop an **AI-powered chatbot** designed to support students with ADHD and neurodivergent tendencies by offering personalized productivity assistance.

+**Description:**  Orbit is a chatbot that enhances focus and productivity by adapting to different user needs.
+It features:
+- Low Stimulation Mode for a minimalist, distraction-free experience.
+- Dopamine Mode with colors, animations, and motivational messages.
+- Task prioritization using AI-powered smart sorting.
+- Break reminders, sticky notes, and a one-task-at-a-time view to reduce distractions.

+The chatbot was created to address gender disparities in ADHD diagnoses, particularly the tendency for women to be underdiagnosed due to their internally suppressive symptoms.
+By integrating AI, we sought to build a customizable, neurodivergent-friendly productivity tool.

+**Skills:**  AI Development, User-Centered Design, and Task Management Optimization.

+**Technology:**  Python, Streamlit, Google Gemini AI, Git, and GitHub.

+**Results:**  The chatbot successfully provided adaptive productivity support, balancing focus and engagement through customizable modes.
+The project also improved our AI integration, UI/UX design, and collaborative coding skills.

 ### Graph Theory and GitHub

 **Presentation**: [Graph Theory and GitHub Poster](https://github.com/anggtellez16/Portfolio/blob/main/Graph%20Theory%20and%20GitHub%20Poster.pdf)